H.R. 6356: Artificial Intelligence Civil Rights Act of 2025

 AI developers

-Any person who designs, codes, customizes, produces, or substantially modifies an algorithm intended for consequential use would have to help support compliance, mitigate identified harms, and certify that the system is not likely to result in harm or deceptive practices.
+Any person who designs, codes, customizes, produces, or substantially modifies an algorithm intended for consequential use would have to support compliance, help mitigate identified harms, and certify that the system is not likely to cause harm or deceptive practices.

 Businesses deploying automated decision tools

-Companies using covered algorithms for commercial acts would have to run pre-deployment evaluations, conduct annual impact assessments, submit reports to the FTC within 30 days of completion, keep records for at least 10 years, and provide public notices capped at 500 words.
+Companies using covered algorithms commercially would have to run pre-deployment evaluations, conduct annual impact assessments, submit reports to the FTC within 30 days of completion, retain records for at least 10 years, and provide public notices capped at 500 words.

 State attorneys general and data protection authorities

-The FTC would take on new rulemaking, disclosure, repository, and enforcement duties, including a consumer rights web page due within 90 days of enactment and a report to Congress within 18 months on explainability.
-OPM would have 270 days to create a new algorithm auditing job series.
+The FTC would take on new rulemaking, disclosure, repository, and enforcement duties, including a consumer rights web page due within 90 days and a report to Congress within 18 months on whether AI decisions can be explained.
+OPM would have 270 days to create a new algorithm-auditing job series.

 On the Record